awslabs/aws-deployment-framework/docs/user-guide.md

   run a Terraform plan.
 - `tf_apply.yml`: get the list of accounts from the organization and run a Terraform plan and apply.
+- `tf_destroy.yml`: get the list of accounts from the organization and run a Terraform plan and destroy.

 An optional approval step could be added between plan and apply as shown in the pipeline definition below.